 It’s also likely that you’ve engaged in an activity that required regular practice before.
 Maybe you played a sport or took music lessons when you were younger?

-Sports, just like music, require lots of practice.
-You need to repeat the same actions over and over again, to practice your gestures, positions, and poses in order to improve and eventually master your body and mind.
+Music, just like sports, requires lots of practice.
+You need to repeat the same actions over and over again, to practice your gestures, positions, and movements in order to improve and eventually master your body and mind.

 While children often lack patience and teens tend to careen from one activity to another when confronted with a problem, you know how to pick yourself up from a setback and understand that there are likely to be a few roadblocks in any endeavor.